Arman717/studio/README.md

 required.
 Set the `PYTHON` environment variable if you want to use a custom Python interpreter.

+Training and analysis logs from the Python scripts are streamed to your terminal when running the Next.js server so you can monitor progress.

 To get started, take a look at `src/app/page.tsx`.